femaury/77bit-guides/public/content/dailies.md

 # Other Dailies

-The rest of the dailies in the game only reward you with pixels and XP.
-The only ones maybe worth doing are the ones in Smuggler’s Run (lvl 25+) which give a decent amount of pixels (~8k) and XP.
+The rest of the dailies in the game only reward you with pixels and XP like the ones in Smugglers Run and Byte City... not enough to be worth your time.

-There are also dailies in Byte City but the rewards are so low they are not worth doing.
+Better off selling feet pics to castor.

 # End Note